Leadership and Governance

 Her area of focus is strategic planning and community engagement.
 She earned her PhD in medical history at the University of Warwick in the UK.
 Petermann has contributed to several journals in the areas of health care policy and chronic disease prevention, worked on numerous national and international committees and is the current chair of the MSI Foundation Board.

-The Strategic Advisory Board defines and guides the vision, strategy and expectations of the Libin Cardiovascular Institute of Alberta.
+The Strategic Advisory Board defines and guides the vision, strategy and expectations of the Libin Cardiovascular Institute.
 Members are appointed from Alberta Health Services-Calgary Zone, the University of Calgary and the community.
 In addition to the Chair of the Advisory Board, one member serves as the Chair to the International Experts Advisory Committee and one serves as the Chair of the Community and Partners Advisory Committee.

 Dr. Eldon Smith, chair